rfaco/rfaco/README.md

 ### Hi, folks 👋

  I'm Roger, from Curitiba-PR - Brazil.
  I'm a Front-End Developer with almost 3 years of experience.
 I also have +8 years working as a IT Analyst.
-Also a sports fan!
+The last but not the least, I'm a sports fan!
 Running, hiking, soccer, baskteball, curling, swuimming, "frescoball", gamer, camping, cycling, etc..

 Feel free to reach me and chat.
 Take care :D